liammcinroy/MetaTemplateNeuralNet/README.md

 ###Neuron

-Neuron is a class that inherits from SimpleNeuron, and contains vectors of the Synapses that it is both a parent and a child of.
+Neuron is a class that inherits from SimpleNeuron, and contains the synapse the it is the parent of.
 It also has the code that makes the CNN work.
 The entire network is made of Neurons.
 This class also enables the network to fire synapses.

 ####`Neuron`